malcolmrigg/WizardClock/README.md

 ## Config

 * locations (optional): a list of locations that are permanently visible, others are added/removed as required
-* wizards (required): a list of entities and display names for the device trackers/calendars used to represent your wizards
+* wizards (required): a list of entities and display names for the device trackers/calendars used to represent your wizards.
+Now also supports setting individual colours for the hands/text.
 * fontname (required): the name of the font you want to use in the clock
 * fontface (optional): a fontface string to select a custom web-font to load
 * lost (optional): text to display when an entity is lost, defaults to "Lost".